Safa30/Lab3_CSE366/README.md

     return [s, s, w, s, w, w, s, w]
 ```

-## depthFirstSearch Function
+### depthFirstSearch Function

-Search the deepest nodes in the search tree first.
+Searches the deepest nodes in the search tree first.
+Implements a graph search algorithm using a stack for the frontier.

-Your search algorithm needs to return a list of actions that reaches the goal.
-Make sure to implement a graph search algorithm.

-To get started, you might want to try some of these simple commands to understand the search problem that is being passed in:

 ```python
 def depthFirstSearch(problem):